So you’ve decided to go to Redang from Kuala Lumpur? How wonderful – Redang Island really is a stunning place.

 The flight leaves from Sultan Abdul Aziz Shah Airport (SZB) in Kuala Lumpur and will cost RM80+.
 Once in Kuala Terengganu, travellers need to make their way to the Merang jetty.
 The cheapest way is to take a bus ride.
 These bus tickets cost RM4 and leave on an hourly basis.

-Although cheaper, the bus is not always the most convenient option as they run on an hourly basis.
+Although cheaper, the bus is not always the most convenient option when it comes to how to go Redang Island from KL.
+The reason being is that they run on an hourly basis.
 Taking a taxi is much easier, especially if using the Grab app, which works similarly to Uber, as you can order the taxi when you need it.

-Despite the convenience, a taxi is more expensive.
+Despite the convenience, a taxi is more expensive in terms of how to travel to Redang Island.
 A trip will cost you about RM60 and can take up to 35-minutes to arrive at Merang Jetty.

 Another way to get from Kuala Lumpur to Merang Jetty is the night bus from NU Sentral Shopping Centre.
 The bus stops at Merang Jetty after driving 5.5 hours through the night.
-The ticket costs RM55 and the bus leaves once a day.
+The ticket costs RM55 and the bus to Redang from KL leaves once a day.

-If you have a car, you can also drive the 4.75-hour trip, or hire a private taxi for additional comfort and flexibility.
+If you have a car, the KL to Pulau Redang by car journey will take around 4.75-hours, or hire a private taxi for additional comfort and flexibility.

 Part 2: Merang Jetty To Redang Island

 If you haven’t already pre-booked your ferry ticket from Merang Jetty to Redang Island online, then you can do so upon arrival at the jetty.
 The tickets cost RM55 for adults.
-The trip is about 45-minutes long, and ferries leave the dock multiple times a day.
+The trip to Redang is about 45-minutes long, and ferries travel to Pulau Redang multiple times a day.

 Just a reminder that Redang Island is a marine park and so the marine park fee needs to be paid before boarding the ferry.
 It is the same as the cost from Shahbandar Jetty above.